dotnet/csharplang/proposals/csharp-7.0/tuples.md

  Each unique tuple arity designates a distinct tuple type.

 Two tuple values are equal if they have the same arity, and the values of the elements in each corresponding element pair are equal.

+**ISSUE:** The above covers the behavior of System.ValueTuple.Equals as well as the ==/!= operators planned for 7.3.
+Should we say anything about relation comparisons ala System.ValueTuple.CompareTo?
+My (limited) testing for that shows that the element pairs are tested in order with the first non-zero result ending the comparison; otherwise, the result is 0.

 An element in a tuple is accessed using the [member-access operator `.`](../../spec/expressions.md#Member-access).